moq-wg/moq-transport/draft-ietf-moq-transport.md

 application to inform the search for additional subscribers for a namespace, or abandoning the attempt to publish a track.
 This might be especially useful in upload or chat applications.
-A subscriber MUST send exactly one ANNOUNCE_OK or ANNOUNCE_ERROR.
+A subscriber MUST send exactly one ANNOUNCE_OK or ANNOUNCE_ERROR in response to an ANNOUNCE.
 The publisher SHOULD close the session with a protocol error if it detects receiving more than one.

 ## SUBSCRIBE/FETCH

 A subscriber MAY send a SUBSCRIBE or FETCH for a track to any publisher.
-If has received an ANNOUNCE with a namespace that includes that track, it SHOULD only request it from the senders of those ANNOUNCE messages.
+If it has received an ANNOUNCE with a namespace that includes that track, it SHOULD only request it from the senders of those ANNOUNCE messages.

 The central interaction with a publisher is to send SUBSCRIBE and/or FETCH for a particular track in a namespace.
 The subscriber expects to receive a